h-nry/heading-to-alias/README.md

 # Heading to Alias Plugin

-This is a sample plugin for Obsidian (https://obsidian.md).
+This is a plugin for Obsidian (https://obsidian.md).

 This plugin lets you automatically add headings (`# Heading`)  from a file to it's YAML Frontmatter under the 'aliases' category.
 This allows the file to be found by searching for the heading, and for the heading to appear when using [internal links](https://help.obsidian.md/links).